ltw-webdev-5/curriculum/writing-a-readme.md

       ---

-      © 2016 Thomas J Bradley
+      © Thomas J Bradley
     notes:
       - label: "Type it, type it real good"
         text: "Remember the purpose of this lesson is to type the code out yourself—build up that muscle memory in your fingers!"

-  - title: "Commit & sync"
+  - title: "Commit & push"
     before: |
-      Once you’re happy with the readme content, commit and sync to GitHub.
+      Once you’re happy with the readme content, commit and push to GitHub.

 ---